7cart/7cart/README.md

 7cart is a base project for building online shops, catalogs or service platforms.
-7cart is written with simple code and simple database.
+7cart is written with simple code and simple database schema.
 It is easy to support and fast.

+[Live demo][9]

 <img src="https://user-images.githubusercontent.com/3994818/52857920-51f9e180-3131-11e9-8be2-21e76f4d55ac.png" align="right" />